livreQ/meta-sgld/README.md

 # Meta-SGLD

-This code repo contains implementation for Meta-SGLD algorithm presented in the NeurIPS 2021 paper *Generalization Bounds For Meta-Learning: An Information-Theoretic Analysis* by Chen, Shui and Marchand.
+This code repo contains the implementation for the Meta-SGLD algorithm presented in the NeurIPS 2021 paper *Generalization Bounds For Meta-Learning: An Information-Theoretic Analysis* by Chen, Shui, and Marchand.